FRCDashboard/FRCDashboard/README.md

     npm start

-This will start a Python server and open the dashboard application.
-Note that you don't have to close and reopen the application every time you make a change, you can just press `Ctrl+R` (`Cmd+R` or `⌘+R` on Mac) to refresh the application.
+This will open the dashboard application.
+Note that you don't have to close and reopen the application every time you make a change, you can just press `Ctrl+R` (`Cmd+R` or `⌘+R` on Mac) to refresh the application as long as you do not change main.js or tryIPC.js

 ### Using dashboard through web browser
 The less desirable, but perfectly functional method of viewing your dashboard is to use it like a webpage.
 This method will work even if you don't have the privileges to install `node.js` and `npm`.
 The standard toolbars from your browser will still be shown and will take up space on the screen, and the experience will be a bit less fluid, but it will work.